tatianamac/tm11ty/posts/joy.md

 So, dear friends, know this.
 When it seems like what I'm saying is heavy, that I'm being negative, that I never seem to stop fighting, or that I won't stay in situations that you didn't see anything wrong with, it's because of this.

 I have worked so incredibly hard for so much, but *especially* in a quest to have and to hold my feathers of joy—walking against the wind—whitened knuckles.
-When you tell me to be more positive, it demonstrates that you cannot perceive the metric tonnes of positivity it took me to get to the place where I am.
+When you tell me to be more positive, it demonstrates that you cannot perceive the metric tonnes of positivity it took me to get exactly where I am.

 So if you can't find room in your heart or in your mind to be curious about that, that's fine.
 But all I ask from you: